Independence of l-adic representations of geometric Galois groups: Fundamental groups: finiteness properties and ramification

 Now, in case (a), the assertion of the proposition follows from Proposition~\ref{kl}.
 In case (b) we use that, since $k$ is algebraically closed, the fundamental group $\pi_1(T')$ is topologically finitely generated (cf.~\cite[Thm.~X.2.9]{SGA1}), and that furthermore, if $\Char(k)=0$, the same holds true for $\pi_1(S')$ (cf.~\cite[II.2.3.1]{SGA7}).
-Hence in the former case $\pi_1(T')^\ab/c\pi_1(T')^\ab$ and in the latter case $\pi_1(S')^\ab/c\pi_1(S')$ are finite.
+Hence there are only finitely many possibilities for the fields $K_\ell'$ and $\prod_\ell K_\ell'$ is a finite extension of $K'$.
 This completes the proof in case~(b). \end{proof}